Illustration photo: Jonas Hvideberg at the U23 European Championship. Copyright Norges Cykleforbund.

 The better your race results get, the more people will be approaching you with their strong opinions on how you should be training.

-Attempting to all of this advice at the same time can often end up in a big mess.
+If you try to follow all of this advice at the same time, your training can end up in a big mess.

 Trust the process that brought you to where you are today.
 Trust the people that helped you get there.
 No one knows your situation and your needs better than yourself and the people who are close to you (and to your training).